stefanvoegelisrf/help/blender/index.md

 #### UV Mapping

 The UV mapping defines how a texture is mapped to a object.
 For this to work, the faces of an object are unwrapped onto a square.
+This can be changed in several ways by using the UV menu.

 #### Physically Based Rendering(PBR)